|

 The Clownfish: A World Ruled by FemalesPopularized by the movie Finding Nemo, the clownfish has become one of the most famous ambassadors of the underwater world.
 Yet the film deliberately ignored a striking biological truth: in every anemone, it is a female that reigns supreme.

 Their society is strictly hierarchical.
 The largest fish is the dominant female.
 Next comes a smaller breeding male, followed by a series of immature males waiting their turn.
 If the female dies, the breeding male changes sex and becomes female.
 One of the immature males then rises to take the vacant breeding role.
 This phenomenon, called protandry, makes clownfish champions of biological flexibility.
 It ensures the colony’s survival — no group is ever left without a female.
 But it also challenges our notion of what is “natural.”
 Here, nature doesn’t freeze roles; it adapts them to the ecosystem’s needs.
+Do sharks have sex?Yes — sharks reproduce via internal fertilization.
+Male sharks use paired organs called claspers, extensions of the pelvic fins, to deliver sperm into the female’s body.
+This ensures fertilization takes place internally, which is crucial given that water currents would otherwise disperse eggs and sperm quickly in the open ocean.
+After fertilization, shark species vary: some lay eggs in protective capsules (oviparity), while others retain the embryos and give birth to live young (viviparity).
+Why do some fish change sex?Many reef fish are sequential hermaphrodites — they can change sex during their lifetime depending on social structures or reproductive advantage.

 Sharks: Giving Birth Without a PartnerIf clownfish are masters of flexibility, sharks push the limits of biological imagination even further.
 In several aquariums around the world, biologists have observed female sharks giving birth despite the complete absence of a male.